 Walking in the Scottish Borders

 Burnbrae self catering cottages are set within a homestead of approximately twenty acres of farmland which now lie fallow.
 They are blissfully quiet and peaceful and have lovely views across working farmland in all directions, and southwards to the Cheviot hills.

 With some 1,500 miles of dedicated, waymarked walking routes, the Scottish Borders is a walker's paradise.
 Six national routes pass through the Borders, including The Pennine Way, The Southern Upland Way, The Borders Abbeys Way, and the recently-introduced John Buchan Way - although it's a wee bit further than 39 Steps!

-Every September the Scottish Borders hosts a Walking Festival - the longest-established in Scotland - which is based around one of the Borders towns for up to a week at a time, with 3 to 5 led walks every day.
+Each September the Scottish Borders hosts a Walking Festival ( the longest established in Scotland) which is based around one of the Borders towns for up to a week at a time, with 3 to 5 led walks every day.
+2019 it is based around Selkirk, 40 mins picturesque drive from Burnbrae.

 Some useful links for Scottish Borders walks

 For a booklet of 11 Paths around kelsoThere is a copy in each cottage.

-A circular walk in the heart of the Scottish Borders, full of attractive countryside passing by four 12th Century Abbeys and through several local Border Towns.
+A 65 mile circular walk in the heart of the Scottish Borders, passing by four 12th Century Abbeys and through several local Border Towns.